Foto: rainbow33 - stock.adobe.com

 German culture, customs and clarity

-Getting by in a new culture centers on absorbing the new, local practices inside and outside the office.
-When you have a handle on them, your new life in Germany will be that extra bit more enjoyable.
+Getting by in a new culture is all about absorbing the new local customs, both inside and outside the office.
+Getting to grips with them will make your new life in Germany that much more enjoyable.

 A big part of a successful stay anywhere is simply enjoying the country and its people.
-One giant step towards realizing that goal in Germany is to get a good grasp of German culture and customs.
-In talking about German “culture”, we don’t just mean opera, concerts, serious novels, and deep-thinkingphilosophers.
-We’re using the term broadly to include things such as eating and drinking, sports, holidays and just chilling out and having fun.
+A big step towards achieving this in Germany is to get to know German culture and customs.
+When we talk about German ‘culture’, we don’t just mean opera, concerts, serious novels and deep-thinking philosophers.
+We’re using the term broadly to include things like food and drink, sport, holidays and just chilling out and having fun.

-Germans are understandably proud of their achievements in the arts and you will find no shortage of “highbrow culture” offerings in the Frankfurt Rhine-Main region.
-While lovers of “serious” music should, for example,keep an eye out for the fantastic Rheingau Musik Festival which takes place each year in the late summer, here we want to focus on the broader picture.
-What better place to start than to ask what makes Germany uniquely German?
-This can be a hard question to answer these days, as Germany itself is a melting pot and has thus taken on board the influences of many other cultures over the last half century.
-Yet there are still elements that make life in Germany different from what you’ll see in most other places.
+Germans are understandably proud of their achievements in the arts, and you will find no shortage of “highbrow culture” in the Frankfurt Rhine-Main region.
+While lovers of ‘serious’ music should keep an eye out for the fantastic Rheingau Musik Festival, which takes place every year in late summer, here we want to focus on the broader picture.
+What better place to start than by asking what makes Germany uniquely German?
+This can be a difficult question to answer these days, as Germany itself is a melting pot and has absorbed the influences of many other cultures over the last half century.
+However, there are still elements that make life in Germany different from what you’ll find in most other places.

-Forget that old prejudice that Germans don’t know how to have a good time.
-The fact is Germans love having fun – at the right time and place.
-Germans are strong believers in the adage that there’s a right time and place for everything.
+Forget the old prejudice that Germans don’t know how to have a good time.
+The fact is that Germans love to have fun - at the right time and in the right place.
+Germans believe strongly in the saying that there’s a time and a place for everything.
 When they work, they work hard.
 When it is time to play, they play hard.
-And as you’ll soon learn, if you haven’t already, there are plenty of opportunities for that in Germany.
-Afterall, standard work contracts here provide 25 – 30 days of paid holiday, to be broken up or taken at one go, it’s up to you.
+And as you’ll soon learn, if you haven’t already, there are plenty of opportunities to do so in Germany.
+After all, standard employment contracts here include 25-30 days of paid holiday, which can be split or taken all at once - it’s up to you.

-A popular strategy is to maximize the amount of consecutive free days by scheduling vacations around weekends and the many official holidays.
-Thus, May and June – when a string of bank holidays occur – are the most popular vacation times for Germans.
+A popular strategy is to maximise the number of consecutive days off by scheduling holidays around weekends and the many public holidays.
+For example, May and June - when there are a number of public holidays - are the most popular times for Germans to go on holiday.

 Good Etiquette

-You are well advised to familiarize yourself with some of the basic customs and etiquette in Germany.
+You would be well advised to familiarise yourself with some of the basic customs and etiquette in Germany.

 Good day!

-A large portion of the German rules of etiquette are as good as universal.
-Some of it involves simple common sense.
+Many of the rules of German etiquette are almost universal.
+Some of them are just common sense.

 You Can Say You to Me

-Closely aligned to this formality is the obligation to use the “Sie” form of address with people you don‘t know that well.
+Closely related to this formality is the obligation to use ‘you’ with people you don’t know that well.
+This applies to both work and social situations.

 Right Time, Right Place